polkadot-js/docs/docs/api-contract/start/install.md

 Be aware that Substrate chains are different, which means that some chains will not have the [Substrate contracts palette](../../substrate/intro.md) installed.
 For instance relay chains such as Polkadot does not have this functionality, however may have parachains that do.

 Additionally the contracts palette and [ink!](https://github.com/paritytech/ink) are still evolving.
 With the upgrade from ink! v2 to v3 the ABI structure has changed completely.
 As of the [polkadot-js API v2.2.1](https://github.com/polkadot-js/api/releases/tag/v2.2.1) only ink! v3.0-rc1 and later is supported.
-If you are using an earlier version, this guide will not be of use since the wrapper interfaces has changed in a major may to support the new formats.
+If you are using an earlier version, this guide will not be useful since the wrapper interfaces have changed in a major may to support the new formats.

 For development purposes it generally is preferred to use a local development network, that way you can swap and purge contracts while developing.